-What is the relevant test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
+5 What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
+Has the law in your jurisdiction regarding vertical restraints been applied extraterritorially?

-The longstanding rule in the US is that conduct that has a substantial effect in the US may be subject to US antitrust law regardless of where the conduct occurred - United States v Aluminum Company of America, 148 F2d 416, 443-44 (2d Cir 1945).
-The Foreign Trade Antitrust Improvements Act of 1982 limits the subject-matter jurisdiction of the antitrust laws, however, by providing that the Sherman Act shall not apply to commerce or trade with foreign nations except where the conduct has a direct, substantial, and reasonably foreseeable effect on domestic commerce - 15 USC, section 6a (2006).
+The longstanding rule in the US is that conduct that has a substantial effect in the US may be subject to US antitrust law regardless of where the conduct occurred (United States v Aluminum Company of America, 148 F2d 416, 443-44 (2d Cir 1945)).
+The Foreign Trade Antitrust Improvements Act of 1982 limits the subject-matter jurisdiction of the antitrust laws, however, by providing that the Sherman Act shall not apply to commerce or trade with foreign nations except where the conduct has a direct, substantial, and reasonably foreseeable effect on domestic commerce (15 USC, section 6a (2006)).
 Analogous jurisdictional principles also apply to the extraterritorial application of both the Clayton and FTC Acts.